-Management has evaluated subsequent events through June 16, 2020, the date which the financial statements were available to be issued.
+Management has evaluated subsequent events through June 16, 2020, the date which were available to be issued.

 2) RESTRICTED ASSETS

 Restricted assets consists of customer meter deposits, a debt service reserve required by the USDA, and a depreciation reserve required by Arkansas Natural Resource Commission.